 There are also some considerable financial incentives that seniors may be interested in pursuing through the senior’s voluntary surrender of a driver’s license, in addition to the concern many seniors may have for their own safety and that of others.
 For example, there may be a reduced need for travel as an elderly person becomes less mobile.
 Many seniors surrender driver’s licenses to eliminate the costs of registering a car, renewing license plates and licenses and maintaining car insurance, as well as car loan payments, as they grow older.

-How to Complete a Senior’s Voluntary Surrender of Driving License Privileges
+How to Complete a Voluntary Surrender of Your Driving License

 Several state governments, through their respective DMV offices, have worked to reduce the number of inappropriately licensed drivers on the road by making available voluntary surrender forms for seniors, as well physical tests for driver applications and renewals.
 Throughout the U.S., drivers over the age of 65 are required to begin renewing their licenses in person each year in order to take these physical tests, unlike younger persons who may be able to renew through other means.
 Drivers interested in completing the process for seniors to surrender driving license privileges may do so in two ways: by simply surrendering the license or surrendering it and opting for a non-driver ID card.

 By completing a senior voluntary surrender form, elderly drivers can surrender their licenses without opting for non-driver ID cards.
 This form notifies the state Department of Transportation that a driver has elected to forego his or her driving privileges either temporarily or permanently.
 Senior filers may submit this form via mail to the state’s Department of Motor Vehicles office, along with their drivers licenses.